Skip to main content

 • Power Systems Engineering

-BS in Computer Systems Engineering
+BS in Computer Engineering

-Computer Systems Engineering is a subdiscipline of electrical engineering focused on the design, testing, implementation, and maintenance of the software and hardware components found in modern computing systems, computer-controlled equipment, and networks of intelligent devices.
+Computer Engineering is a subdiscipline of electrical engineering focused on the design, testing, implementation, and maintenance of the software and hardware components found in modern computing systems, computer-controlled equipment, and networks of intelligent devices.

 Student and faculty work together with equipment

 This degree is a pathway for students to learn and apply engineering and computer science principles beyond the constraints of a traditional, single-discipline-focused degree program.
-For instance, a graduate from this program will be able to work efficiently in an automation environment where the proposed Computer Systems Engineering degree has provided the electrical engineering background/principles for overall systems design, with the ability to use programming to automate systems and to understand how cyber hacking can impact the daily function of the systems.
+For instance, a graduate from this program will be able to work efficiently in an automation environment where the proposed Computer Engineering degree has provided the electrical engineering background/principles for overall systems design, with the ability to use programming to automate systems and to understand how cyber hacking can impact the daily function of the systems.
 The quantitative, problem-solving skill set that comes with a systems engineering background will also provide a unique perspective and competitive edge for students seeking advanced degrees or industry certifications within their professional field of interest.

 Back To Top